luispuerto/luispuerto-net/README.md

 ### Jekyll Plugins & Gems :gem:

 Since I've not publishing the site on GitHub pages and I'm building this page by other means, I have the freedom of using additional plugins and more granular control over what plugins I use on this site.
-These are the most important gems I'm using, but you can check the complete list on my [gem file][gem file].
+These are the most important gems I'm using, but you can check the complete list on my [`Gemfile`][].

 - [jekyll-algolia][] - I'm using [Algolia][] as a search engine on the site, so this gem comes in handy to index the site every time I push a new version to master.
 - [jekyll-archives][] - I use this gem to create the [archives][luis-archives] of my site on a more compressive way.